What is commodities trading?

 After you’ve decided on your stops and limits, you need to choose how much of the market you want to trade by setting an amount within the trade ticket.
 Then simply click ‘Place Trade’ to open your position.

 Once your position is open and your stop-loss and limit orders have been set, you should then be monitoring your trades.
-While orders can help you manage your open positions autonomously, it’s still worth putting in some time to monitor them.
+While orders can help you manage your open positions autonomously, it’s still worth putting in some time to monitoring them.

 To monitor a trade, you can look at both fundamental and technical aspects of your market.
 On the technical side, you can look at how the price has moved and try to identify any patterns that indicate where the market might move next.